Canon 300D vs 800D

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 300D does not offer wifi capability.

 The 800D is a recent model that features in the current product line-up of Canon.
 In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 300D vs 800D